pasindumuth/PatternV/README.md

 2. The program js/PatternFinder.js can be executed by running it with Node.js.
 This is the main algorithm which will find patterns in the processed trace in step 1.

+3. To understand the algorithm, start reading the documentation from the bottom of PatterFinder.js.

 ## Running the Client Application